ShukuratBello/ShukuratBello/README.md

 👨‍💻   Data Analyst

-🌍   I love books, they are the best comapnions ever
+🌍   I love books, they are the best companions ever

 🌱   I’m currently working on: too many things but top of mind is perfecting my data viz skills